'Those who do not learn history are doomed to repeat it.'

-The quote is most likely due to George Santayana, and in its original form it read, ‘Those who cannot remember the past are condemned to repeat it.’
+The quote is most likely due to writer and philosopher George Santayana, and in its original form it read, "Those who cannot remember the past are condemned to repeat it."

+According to Santayana's philosophy, history repeats.
 The phrasing itself certainly is catchy.
-It's a big one, not only because it is so common, but also because if it is true and if history is ugly (hint: it is), then this saying ought to guide our public and private policy.
+It's a big one, not only because it is so common, but also because if it is true and if history, driven by human nature, is ugly (hint: it is), then this saying ought to guide our public and private policy.

-It’s hard to disagree with.
-Over our history, wars ended with confiscatory terms of surrender inevitably breed more wars.
-Revolutions that give an individual absolute power inevitably end up as brutal dictatorships.
+The sentiment that history repeats aspires to common sense and is hard to disagree with.
+In the history of the United States and Europe, wars have ended with confiscatory terms of government surrender inevitably breeding more wars.
+Revolutions, like those in France and Russia, that gave an individual absolute power—Napoleon and Stalin, respectively—inevitably end up as failed empires brutal dictatorships.
 Even individuals are subject to this advice.
 Couples who do not learn from their fights break up.
 People who don’t learn from their mistakes don’t mature.

-So it is the ruling of The Proverbial Skeptic that this saying is true, but…
+So it is the ruling of The Proverbial Skeptic that history repeats and the saying is true, but…

 But, it doesn’t really have any power.
 Why?
 History shows that both those who do not learn history and those who do learn history are doomed to repeat it.
 If it's also true that those who do learn history are doomed to repeat it, then the saying doesn't really add anything at all.